satansdeer/satansdeer.github.com/src/pages/posts/javascript-type-system/index.md

 const result = strValue + intValue // test2
 ```

-It can lead to a lot of weird behavior (I think everyone has already seen the WAT talk).
+It can lead to a lot of weird behaviour (I think everyone has already seen the WAT talk).
 We'll get back to it later.

 ### Javascript Is Unityped/Untyped